Are Carbon8 donations tax deductible in Australia?

-The Carbon8 Smart Box Sent Each farmer registered with CARBON8 is then sent a free Smart Box so they can begin their journey NOW.
+The Carbon8 Smart Box Sent Each farmer registered with Carbon8 is then sent a free Smart Box so they can begin their journey.
 We know this drought is devastating and our Smart box is a box full of HOPE.
-Books, DVD's and information to help farmers see a different future ahead.
-When it does rain we want farmers to be ready to manage regeneratively.
-Btw, the boxes are delivered via Australia Post at no cost.
+Books, DVDs and information to help farmers see a different future ahead.
+When it does rain, we want farmers to be ready to manage regeneratively.
+The boxes are delivered via Australia Post at no cost.

 Farm is Assessed Our Technical Environmental Advisory (TEA) Committee sets out the guidelines for the farmers involvement including soil testing parameters, education pathways and collaborating with regenerative educators as well as the assessing and monitoring requirements.